picusGitHub/Chirpy/docs/source/code_examples.rst

 Introduction
 ============

 Here you will find some examples of usage of this class.
-Before executing the scripts below don't forget to import Tweedly and initialize it providing username and password of your account!
+Before executing the scripts below don't forget to import Twirly and initialize it providing username and password of your account!

 .. code-block :: python

-   import tweedly
+   import twirly

    driver = Twitter('my_username','my_password')